Faculty & Staff

 She has more than 10 years of counseling and advising with additional experience in business, art, music, and writing.
 She is a published author of professional literature in her field.
 Len’Mana is also an ordained human-rights minister, a teacher at the University of Ascension Science and The Physics of Rebellion, an accomplished artist, a member of the Bright and Morning Star 50-voice choir, and plays the harmonium, tambura, piano, flute, and piccolo.

 AvaJaCyone has studied a variety of educational theories, and shares a holistic and positive approach to working with children.
-She brings her college education in psychology, health science, and human development, along with her experience as a mother of four, into our educational programs.
+She brings her college education in psychology, health science, and human development, along with her experience as a mother of five, into our educational programs.
 She has previous training in special education and working as a teaching assistant with different age groups.
 AvaJaCyone has an intuitive gift for working with various ages and brings a stabilizing presence and joyful caring spirit to their daily routines.